moggieuk/Happy-Hare/doc/hardware_config.md

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) Endstops and MMU Movement
 Happy Hare offers some sophisticated stepper synching and homing options which add additional parameters to the klipper stepper definition.

-### Multiple Endstops
+### Multiple Endstops on MMU Steppers
-In a nutshell, all steppers (MMU and extruder) defined in Happy Hare can have muliple endstops defined.
+In a nutshell, all steppers (MMU selector, MMU gear) defined in Happy Hare can have muliple endstops defined.
 Firstly the default endstop can be defined in the normal way by setting `endstop_pin`.
 This would then become the default endstop and can be referenced in gcode as "default".
 However it is better to give the endstop a vanity name by adding a new `endstop_name` parameter.
 This is the name that will appear when listing endstops (e.g. in the Mainsail interface or with `QUERY_ENDSTOPS`).
 Happy Hare uses a naming convention of `mmu_` so these are anticipated names: `mmu_gear_touch`, `mmu_ext_touch`, `mmu_sel_home`, `mmu_sel_touch`, `mmu_toolhead`.

 These would represent touch endstop on gear, touch on extruder, physical selector home, selector touch endstop and toolhead sensor.
 In Happy Hare, "touch" refers to stallguard based sensing feedback from the TMC driver (if avaialable).